Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 Being a rat, though, I think is better.

-The old assumption: Made in China meant cheap and low quality.
-My view is that this is over
+The old assumption: "Made in China" meant cheap and low quality.
+My view is that this is over.

 For the last twenty years, manufacturing across dozens of industries was concentrated in China.
-The supply chain worked like this: a Western brand: Nike, Adidas, Apple, headquartered in the US or Europe would design products, manufacture them in China, and finish them back home.
+The supply chain worked like this: a Western brand: Nike, Adidas, Apple headquartered in the US or Europe would design products, manufacture them in China, and finish them back home.
 Over time, China absorbed the technology, processes and operational knowhow.
-As GDP rose and labour costs climbed, Western brands began moving manufacturing to Southeast Asia, Bangladesh, and parts of Africa.
+As GDP rose and labour costs climbed, brands began moving manufacturing to Southeast Asia, Bangladesh, and parts of Africa.

 What emerged from that twenty-year apprenticeship is a generation of Chinese brands with the same manufacturing and R&D capability as their Western counterparts, without the developed-market cost structure.

-Consumer tech: TikTok
+- Consumer tech: TikTok

-IP and merchandise: PopMart
+- IP and merchandise: PopMart

-Appliances: Midea, Haier, Xiaomi
+- Appliances: Midea, Haier, Xiaomi

-EVs: BYD, plus most of the Chinese EV competitor set
+- EVs: BYD, plus most of the Chinese EV competitor set

-Display panels: China is now the global market leader
+- Display panels: China is now the global market leader

 Did you know China now makes more than 60% of the world's television panels?

 Chinese brands will find it hard to break into heritage premium positioning.
 The Hermès, Rolex, Ferrari tier is about a century of brand equity that can't be manufactured (although maybe bought?).
-But for functional products, Chinese output is now as good as or better than Western equivalents, often at a fraction of the price.
+But for functional products, Chinese output is now as good as or better than their Western equivalents, often at a fraction of the price.
 Electric vehicles.
 Home appliances.
 Drones.
 Solar panels.
 Robotics.
 Consumer electronics.

 The Chinese consumer has noticed.
 Ten years ago, even domestic consumers preferred Western brands because of the quality guarantee.
-That's changed, and it accelerated through two events: the pandemic, which disrupted foreign supply chains, and the trade war, which gave rise to ‘Guochao’, the domestic brand preference movement.
+That's changed, and it accelerated through two events: the pandemic, which disrupted foreign supply chains, and the trade war, which gave rise to Guochao: the domestic brand preference movement.
 What started as a patriotism trade has turned into a quality trade.
-Younger Chinese aren't tied to older generation brand loyalties.
-They have research at their fingertips and for now at least, they don't see the point of paying a Western brand premium when domestic brands are often genuinely better, better designed for Chinese bodies, Chinese tastes, Chinese use cases and at lower prices.
+Younger Chinese aren't tied to older-generation brand loyalties.
+They have research at their fingertips and, for now at least, they don't see the point of paying a Western brand premium when domestic brands are often genuinely better.
+Better designed for Chinese bodies, Chinese tastes, Chinese use cases, and at lower prices.

 Geopolitics has quietly shifted in China's favour